celigo/integrator-extension/README.md

  *    Sample Data:
  *    postAggregateData = {
  *      success: true, // status of import.
- *      _json: { name: 'inProgressFileName-2017-07-18T11-45-48.txt' } //Aggregated file name which is created by ftp/s3 file import.
+ *      _json: { name: 'inProgressFileName-2017-07-18T11-45-48.txt' } //Aggregated file name which is created by the file import.
  *    }
  *
  *  configuration - the configuration provided for the postAggregate hook.
 Can be used to further customize the hook.